This document holds the highest level of legal authority in the United States

-This process involves translating written policies into action, such as by performing enforcement actions and hiring staff?
+This stage of the policy cycle involves translating written policies into action, such as by performing enforcement actions and hiring staff?

 What is implementation?